SirLegolot/WolframCamp/README.md

 # WolframCamp
 Here are some files from my time at the Wolfram Mathematica Summer Camp.
+I'm not sure if the mathematica files are properly viewable in Git.